 The Bypass instruction contains a single shift-register stage and is set to provide a minimum-length serial path between the TDI and the TDO pins of the device when no test operation of the device is required.

 ORDERING INFORMATION

-1. Industrial temperature range product for the 10ns is available as a standard device.
-All other speed grades are available by special order.
+1. Industrial temperature range is available by special order for speed grades faster than 15ns.

 DATASHEET DOCUMENT HISTORY